Current Spotlight: Lesley H. Curtis, PhD

 Webinar: Generating Real-World Evidence to Enhance Knowledge during COVID-19

 As the scientific research community responds to COVID-19, there is value in using real-world data and evidence to inform clinical research.
-The AAMC’s Research on Care Community (ROCC) hosted a webinar featuring Dr. Curtis, who discussed the benefits as well as challenges of generating real-world evidence and highlight specific examples related to COVID-19 research.
+The AAMC’s Research on Care Community (ROCC) hosted a webinar featuring Dr. Curtis, who discussed the benefits as well as challenges of generating real-world evidence and highlighted specific examples related to COVID-19 research.